The following is an outline of the practical testing procedure, as provided to candidates at the time of testing.

 PRACTICAL SCORE REPORTING

 Please note that while Practical Examiners are encouraged to expedite score sheets after each test administration, they may batch score sheets from several test administrations over a number of days.
-This means that candidates may receive their score reports from IAI more than three weeks after their test administration.
+This means that candidates may receive their score reports from NCCCO more than three weeks after their test administration.

 Once you have completed the Practical Examination: